-There is no cost and anyone in our area who qualifies and needs help can receive it.
-Sometimes, however, a person may need more help than we can give, and we will refer them to another program.
+All of our programs are free, and anyone in our area who qualifies and needs help can receive it.
+Sometimes a person may need more help than we can give, and we will refer them to another program.

-A person is accepted into our program after a confidential interview and placement test.
-The student is told at this time if they qualify for our program.
+A person can be accepted into our program only after a confidential interview and assessment.
+The student is told after testing if they qualify for our program.

 Practice Makes Perfect